-False, misleading and unsubstantiated representations: Representations made to consumers about goods or services must not be false or misleading.
-Representations made without reasonable grounds, even if they are believed to be true (or are in fact true), will also breach the FTA.

-Unfair contract terms: Standard form consumer contracts cannot contain terms which a court declares to be unfair to consumers.
-Unfair terms will not be enforceable.
-'Consumer' contracts are those for the supply of goods or services of a kind ordinarily acquired for personal, domestic, or household use or consumption.

-Unfair practices: The FTA lists a number of activities which are considered to be unfair and which are prohibited.
-The listed activities include pyramid selling schemes, bait advertising, and requiring payment for unsolicited goods or services.
+- False, misleading and unsubstantiated representations: Representations made to consumers about goods or services must not be false or misleading.
+Representations made without reasonable grounds, even if they are believed to be true (or are in fact true), will also breach the ETA - Unfair contract terms: A contract term is unenforceable if a court declares that it is unfair.
+An 'unfair' contract term is one that causes significant imbalance in the parties' rights and obligations, is not reasonably necessary to protect the legitimate interests of the business and causes detriment if enforced.
+The scope of this applies to: - standard form consumer contracts involving the supply of goods or services of a kind ordinarily acquired for personal, domestic, or household use or consumption; and - small trade contracts where each party is engaged in trade, the contract is not a consumer contract and it does not comprise or form part of a trading relationship that exceeds an annual value threshold of NZ\$250,000 when the contractual relationship first arose. - Unfair practices: The FTA lists a number of activities which are considered to be unfair and which are prohibited.
+Some examples of the listed activities include pyramid selling schemes, bait advertising, and requiring payment for unsolicited goods or services.

-CONTRACTING OUT
+Contracting out

 In most cases, the FTA cannot be contracted out of.
 In some business-to-business transactions, contracting out is possible in writing if both parties are 'in trade' and the goods or services are both supplied and acquired 'in trade' and it is fair and reasonable to do so.

 Other matters dealt with under the FTA include:

-- compliance with safety standards for certain products and services offered to consumers, to prevent or reduce risk of injury to a person; - compliance with consumer information requirements for certain products offered to consumers; - layby sale agreements and disclosure requirements to consumers; - extended warranties; and - auctions.
+- compliance with safety standards for certain products and services offered to consumers, to prevent or reduce risk of injury to a person; - compliance with consumer information requirements for certain products and services offered to consumers: - layby sale agreements and disclosure requirements to consumers; - uninvited direct sale agreements and disclosure requirements to consumers; - extended warranties; and - auctions.